 Jersey Village has seen just over 50% of its householders move in since 2010, according to the 2018 ACS 5 Year Estimate.
-Anecdotally several realtors in Jersey Village will say the majority of their home sale transactions in recent years have been retired adults selling their homes to young families that are moving into Jersey Village.
+Anecdotally several realtors in Jersey Village will say the majority of their home sale transactions in recent years have been retired adults selling their homes Table 1-7.
+Means of Transportation to Work to young families that are moving into Jersey Village.